ams/cadr4/README.md

 # cadr4

 Experiments of the third kind...
-This is an attempt at making a faithful HDL implementation of CADR4.
+This is an attempt at making a faithful and accurate HDL implementation of CADR.
+There will be no attempt at making this synthesizable!

 ## Setup